p-hzamora/FluentValidation/docs/configuring.md

 Now the error message would be *'Last name' must not be empty.*

 Note that this only replaces the name of the property in the error message. when you inspect the `Errors` collection on the `ValidationResult`, this error will still be associated with a property called `Surname`.
-If you want to completely rename the property, you can use the `OverridePropertyName` method instead.
+If you want to completely rename the property, you can use the `orverride_property_name` method instead.

 There is also an overload of `WithName` that accepts a lambda expression in a similar way to `with_message` in the previous section.